-SUCCESS: “Just an update — we love the CalMag-C!
-I’m kind of a hyperactive sort of person.
+“Just an update — we love the CalMag-C!
+I’m kind of a hyperactivity sort of person.
 I always have been.
 And I was almost — well, half looking forward to, half dreading in a way — what kind of an effect it might have on me.

 Here’s an interesting piece of trivia that gives insight into calcium.
 Cattle raised in Wisconsin are big, easy-going and relaxed.
-That’s because the soil around Wisconsin is high in calcium and low in phosphorus – both the Kentucky and Wisconsin soils are imbalanced.
-In contrast, down in Kentucky breeders don’t raise contented cattle but race horses – nervous, jumpy, race horses that are rearing to go.
+That’s because the soil around Wisconsin is high in calcium and low in phosphorus.
+Both the Kentucky and Wisconsin soils are imbalanced.
+In Kentucky horse breeders don’t raise contented cattle but race horses.
+Nervous, jumpy race horses that are rearing to go – loaded with hyperactivity.

-That’s because the soil is high in phosphorus and low in calcium, which results in high energy horses.
+In Kentucky the soil is high in phosphorus and low in calcium, which results in high energy horses.
 They can’t relax and that’s what you want in a race horse.
-Pretty hyperactive.
+Lots of hyperactivity.

-If they took that same horse up to Wisconsin, he would quiet down – wouldn’t be much of a race horse.
+If they took that same horse up to Wisconsin, he would quieten down.
+That wouldn’t make him much of a race horse.
 That’s because he would be getting too much calcium in relation to phosphorus, which would calm him down.
+There would be no or little hyperactivity.
 You’ll probably find that people who live in Wisconsin are more relaxed and easy-going than those from other parts of the USA.
+Not too much hyperactivity.

-Of course, phosphorus is an important part of your diet too and your body needs it but many of the foods have far too much in relation to the calcium and you have to maintain the balance.
+Of course, our bodies need phosphorus but many of our “foods” have far too much in relation to the calcium (with magnesium to balance it) and you have to maintain the balance.

 Calcium contracts your muscles while magnesium relaxes them and that’s a simple explanation of what these two minerals do.